unixwzrd/unixwzrd.github.io/html/Policies/General_Privacy.md

 ### 6. User Rights (GDPR, CCPA, and Other Privacy Laws)

 While this extension does not process personal data, we respect privacy laws globally:
-	•	GDPR (EU & UK): No data is collected, making it outside GDPR’s scope.
+	•	GDPR (EU & UK): No data is collected, making it outside GDPR's scope.
 However, if you have questions, you may contact [Your Contact Email].
 	•	CCPA (California, USA): No personal information is collected, shared, or sold.
 	•	Other Privacy Laws (LGPD - Brazil, PIPEDA - Canada, etc.): The extension adheres to global privacy principles due to its zero data collection policy.